Lbelus/sdmm/README.md

         |                     ^
     1 error generated.
     ```
-    - fix attempt: making the syscall directly in assembly.
+    - Fix attempt: Making the syscall directly in assembly.

     > A call to my_bzero is considered like built-in memset.
     ```sh